What is LDL Cholesterol?

 If these lifestyle changes do not reduce your cholesterol adequately, there are also excellent prescription medications worth discussing with your physician.

-In order to minimize your chances of getting heart disease, it is important to maintain the appropriate levels of LDL (bad) cholesterol and HDL (good) cholesterol.
+In order to lower your chances of getting heart disease, it is important to maintain the appropriate levels of LDL (bad) cholesterol and HDL (good) cholesterol.
 This can be achieved by adopting lifestyle changes which include eating a heart healthy diet, engaging in regular exercise, losing excess weight and avoiding tobacco.
 Eating a heart healthy diet may include adding extra fiber and plant sterols to your diet.
-The Piper Biosciences Cholesterol Wellness Kit provides chewable fruit-flavored gummies containing plant sterols in convenient, daily pouches.
+Piper Biosciences' PIPER LDL Healthy Cholesterol provides chewable fruit-flavored gummies containing plant sterols, which are clinically proven to lower cholesterol*.